 Building a stronger America

 From Alaska to Florida, BP supports the communities where its employees live and work.
-The company donates an average of $30 million each year to community initiatives through a wide range of sponsorships, events and activities.
+The company donated $130 million over the past five years to community initiatives through a wide range of sponsorships, events and activities.
 Some examples of BP's local community involvement:

 BP's Alaska programs are tailored to reflect the unique needs of diverse urban and rural areas.

 - BP Alaska’s community investment is focused on three key areas: education, workforce development and environment.
 BP program support is tailored to reflect the unique needs of the state’s diverse urban and rural areas.
 Some significant programs supported in Alaska include: BP Teachers of Excellence – recognizes outstanding educators each year from across Alaska;

 - Summer engineering programs at the University of Alaska;

 - The Alaska Native Science and Engineering Program;